Vauxhall Zafira Tourer MPV (2016 - ) review

 The Vauxhall Zafira Tourer is a seven-seat MPV that rivals cars like the Ford S-Max, Renault Grand Scenic and Citroen Grand C4 Picasso.

-Interested in buying Vauxhall Zafira Tourer?
+Interested in buying a Vauxhall Zafira Tourer?

 How good does it look?